ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 Other phenotypic data were download from https://arapheno.1001genomes.org/study/38/

 ### 1.5 benchmark flowering time genes

 Benchmark flowering time genes were downloaded from the FLOR-ID database http://www.phytosystems.ulg.ac.be/florid/

 ## 2. Data_preprocessing

 ### 2.1 SNP matrix

-The scripts for SNP matrix can be found in the folder Data_preprocessing\SNP_matrix
+Related scripts for SNP matrix can be found in the folder Data_preprocessing\01_SNP_matrix

 ### 2.2 transcriptomic data

+Related scripts can be found in the folder Data_preprocessing\02_transcriptomic data

   * To calculate the TPM, we need to get the transcript length for genes at first.
 Get the GFF3 file ready before run this script.
 Here we used the TAIR10 GFF3 file

 	`python 01_get_transcript_length_including_ncRNA.py`